 - “Flip” typical workbook pages or classroom tests after students respond individually by supporting and providing feedback as they collaboratively review, discuss, and revise their responses.
 Turn the activity into a quest for learning and thinking rather than a test for the teacher.
 By making formative assessment an efficient and effective part of your instruction, you can join with your students to improve teaching and learning!

 Lead the Way to Literacy in Your School or Classroom

-View the recording of Dr. Sheila Valencia’s fall Leadership Talk, and learn more about the entire fall Lead the Way to Literacy webinar series.
+Register here for our fall Leadership Talk with Sheila Valencia on Thursday, October 12, and learn more about the entire fall Lead the Way to Literacy webinar series.